MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-synapse.md

 6. If prompted, sign in with your Microsoft Account.

 7. Select the container and the preferred table from the Navigator, and then select **Load**.
+Optionally, expand *default* to access tables created with an Apache Spark notebook.

     ![Power BI select tables](media/pbi-select-tables.png "Power BI select tables")